 Luckily, my ailment (nausea, fatigue, headache, upset stomach) only lasted 24 hours.
 By the next day I was at 90%, weak but mostly recuperated.
 In my situation, there was no need for anything more than rest and detoxification.

 Prolonged and more severe symptoms (persistent high fever or cough, red and patchy tonsils, vomiting, dizziness, palpitations, etc.) call for a visit to the doctor.

-These suggestions are also great preventative measures, as well, for avoiding sicknesses.
+The above suggestions are also great preventative measures.
 Remember, consult your doctor if your body is feeling especially abnormal.
 Any sickness that lasts more than a few days may need professional medical attention.